topgoonr/dcp-src/010/README.md

 There will be a check to see whether any one of the functions registered is already late to be scheduled, due to another function with a longer duration taking slightly longer.

+## Language Highlights

+1. A function that accepts a map
+2. A type that describes a function
+3. Usage of functions as valid parameter types
+4. Closures